blackboard/BBDN-BlackboardData-Python/README.md

 ## Setting Up Your Environment

 This project was built with Python 3.7.
 Other versions may work, but have not been tested.
-The project itself requires three Python Libraries:
+The project itself requires four Python Libraries:

 * Snowflake Python Connector
 * Snowflake Python Connecter Pandas Updates